20 Top Things to Do in Okinawa: Okinawa Bucket List 2019

 Zamami Island (座間味島) is an island of the Kerama Islands, which is a group of small islands about 40 km from the west of Okinawa Main Island.
 Zamami Island is one of the most popular remote island to visit from the main island especially for snorkelling and diving, and the speed boat is available from Naha City.
 Furuzamami Beach is the island’s most popular beach which is considered to be one of the most beautiful beaches in Okinawa.
 Zamami Island is also a popular site for whale watching during winter.
 The island also has several hills which are ideal for hiking and observing the beautiful scenery of the island.

 20. Kume Island

-Kume Island (久米島) is an island of the Okinawa Islands group which is located about 90 km west of Okinawa Main Island.
+Kume Island or Kumejima (久米島) is an island of the Okinawa Islands group which is located about 90 km west of Okinawa Main Island.
 Kume Island is often said to be one of the most beautiful islands in Okinawa with the astonishing beaches and the unspoilt scenery.
 The top attraction of the island is Hatenohama Beach which is a 7 km long beach formed by white sand bar lies at the east of Kume Island.
 The beach can be accessed only by tour boat.

 + KARATE Program

 Okinawa is said to be the birthplace of Karate.